 HFT 4512C Hospitality Promotion Strategy (3).
 This course deals with the practical aspects of designing and implementing a hospitality advertising, public relations, and promotional program.
 Planning, budgeting, media, and campaign creation will be studied.
-Prerequisites: HFT 3503 or HFT 3509.
+Prerequisites: HFT 3503 or HFT 4509.

 HFT 4514 Hospitality Marketing Strategy Case Studies (3).
 A case-method course in strategic marketing analysis and decision making for the hospitality services industry.
 Students engage in intensive class discussion and write reports on hospitality cases.
-Prerequisites: HFT 3503 or equivalent.

 HFT 4520 Personal Sales Tactics for the Hospitality Industry (3).
 An investigation of personal selling approaches and procedures used in hospitality sales environments combined with practical application role plays and skill rehearsals.
-Prerequisites: HFT 3503 or HFT 4509.

 HFT 4524 Sales Management for the Hospitality Industry (3).
 Explores innovative management techniques used in hospitality sales for effective sales development and revenue generation.
 Practical application, simulations, research and field study used.
-Prerequisites: HFT 3503 or HFT 4509.

 HFT 4545 Managing High-Functioning Teams (3).
 Course covers factors contributing to effective teams.
 Students will experience and process activities to help group members build skills for teamwork.
 This is an experimental course requiring a high level of participation.
-Prerequisites: HFT 3203 or permission of the instructor.

 HFT 4604 Employment Law for Hospitality Management (3).
 Study of employment law including minimum wage, overtime, exempt employees, sexual harassment, discrimination under Civil Rights Act Title VII, ADA, Immigration Act and Family & Medical Leave Act.
-Prerequisites: HFT 3603 or HFT 3727.

 HFT 4653 Franchising in the Hospitality Industry (3).
 This course provides a better understanding of franchising in the hospitality industry from academic and practitioner perspectives.
 Discusses the reasons for using franchising as a growing strategy.
-Prerequisite: HFT 3603.

 HFT 4654 Financial and Legal Aspects of Real Estate Development in the Hospitality Industry (3).
 A study of the legal implications and financing alternatives for development of new properties and conversions.
 Prerequisites: HFT 3603 and HFT 4464.

 HFT 4708 Coastal and Marine Tourism (3).
 Exploration of positive and negative impacts, management techniques and practices of worldwide coastal and marine environments.
-Prerequisites: HFT 3718 or permission of the instructor.

 HFT 4711 Cultural/Heritage Tourism (3).
 Course addresses the significance of cultural resources (such as historical sites, art, and customs), program development, and visitor management to educate the traveler and preserve cultural diversity.
-Prerequisites: HFT 3718 or permission of the instructor.

 HFT 4714 Implementation and Management of Tourism Projects (3).
 Practical development, implementation, and management of tourism projects and programs with emphasis on international and developing nation situations.
-Prerequisites: HFT 3718 or HFT 3713.

 HFT 4737 Managing Tourism Services (3).
 This course will introduce the student to management issues relating to service and quality assurance in travel and tourism systems.
 It includes examination of the concept of service and quality as a basic function of sustainability and analysis of the importance of the linkages of service and quality within sustainable travel and tourism products.
-Prerequisites: HFT 3718, HFT 3203, HFT 4221 or HFT 4224, HFT 3701, HFT 3727, and must take course in last semester / 12 hours left / graduating student.

 HFT 4757 Advanced Events Management (3).
 This course focuses on advanced planning and managing of special events, from ideas and concepts through the actual event implementation and follow-up.
 Students will have the opportunity to focus on detailed elements of event management.
-Prerequisites: HFT 4754 or permission of the instructor.

 HFT 4762 Airline Management (3).
 An in-depth study of the airline industry as a component of the hospitality tourism industry.
 Includes operation of various departments, costs of operations, regulation issues and career opportunities.
-Prerequisites: HFT 3718 or permission of the instructor.

 HFT 4763 Airline Computer Reservation Systems (3).
 An intensive study of the airline reservation system including computer software, travel documents, tickets, price itineraries as well as worldwide travel information retrieval.
-Prerequisites: HFT 3423 or equivalent.

 HFT 4783 Casino Marketing (3).
 The purpose of this course is for the student to develop a professional marketing skill-set.
 The student will additionally develop an understanding of marketing concepts as they apply to the hotel casino industry.
 This course will help students understand the components of effective marketing in the management of successful hotel casino operations.
-Prerequisite: HFT 3503.